Best Compound Interest Investments in Canada and the USA (2026)

 Frequently Asked Questions

 What investment gives the highest compound interest?
-Historically, broadly diversified global equity index ETFs have produced the highest long-term compound returns among accessible investment categories — approximately 8%–10% nominal annually over long periods [SOURCE NEEDED].
+Historically, broadly diversified global equity index ETFs have produced the highest long-term compound returns among accessible investment categories — with long-run US equity returns averaging roughly 10% nominal (NYU Stern); global indices have been broadly comparable over very long periods.
 However, "highest" is not the only criterion: time horizon, risk tolerance, tax treatment, and fees all affect what is optimal for your situation.
 A higher-return investment in the wrong account (taxable) can produce less after-tax wealth than a slightly lower-return investment in the right account (TFSA or Roth IRA).

 Is a TFSA good for compound interest?
 The TFSA is one of the best compound interest structures available to Canadians, because all growth is 100% tax-free.
 The account type does not have a return rate itself — it determines the tax treatment of the returns.
 Holding a global equity ETF inside a TFSA at 7% compounding tax-free over 25 years produces significantly more after-tax wealth than the same ETF in a taxable account.